riadeb/academic-web/content/post/a-multi-choice-knapsack-problem-solver/index.md

 This is a multiple-choice knapsack problem (MCKP) which is a generalization of the ordinary knapsack problem, where the set of items is partitioned into classes, corresponding to the channels.
-We need to select exactly one item of each class of items\[@knapsack].
+We need to select exactly one item of each class of items.
 This ILP is known to be NP hard.
 By relaxing the integrality constraint on $x_{k,m,n}$, we obtain a linear program (LP), which provides an upper bound for our problem.
 If the solution to the LP is integer, then we have a solution for the ILP.
-In the following sections, we first make some preprocessing to reduce problem instance size, then solve the LP and the IP.

 ## Solving the LP-relaxed problem